bryanwhiting/blog/gratitude/small-things.md

 ---
-title: small things
+title: I'm grateful for small things
-description: |
-  xxx
+description: The smaller the better.
+If you can appreciate a blade of grass, you can appreciate anything.
 date: 2024-01-10 08:48:05
 created: 2024-01-10 08:48:05
 categories: